Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: MaxCut and Maximum independent set as Ising models

 \section{MaxCut and Maximum independent set as Ising models}

-MaxCut refers to the task to find a bipartition of the set of vertices of a given graph into two sets such that the number of edges of the graph connecting nodes between the two sets is maximal.
+In this section, we introduce two paradigmatic combinatorial optimization problems for which we will study the performance of QAOA in this work: Maximum Cut (MaxCut) and Maximum Independent Set (MIS).
+MaxCut refers to the task of finding a bipartition of the set of vertices of a given graph into two sets such that the number of edges of the graph connecting nodes between the two sets is maximal.
 The MIS problem asks for the largest set of vertices for a given graph such that no two vertices within this set are adjacent in the graph.
 The cost function for both MaxCut and MIS can be described as an Ising Hamiltonian of the form of Eq.~\eqref{eq:H_Ising} which enables us to treat them on a similar footing.
 We will consider both problems on $d$-regular graphs with $d\geq 3$.
 Note that for $d<3$, the MaxCut and MIS problems are equivalent and trivial.